 How Ovarest works

-Ovarest disrupts the hormonal cycle associated with menstruation.
+Leuprolide, the active ingredient in Ovarest, disrupts the hormonal cycle associated with menstruation.
 This cycle begins with GnRH, which is normally released in pulses from an area of the brain called the hypothalamus.
 GnRH binds to its receptors in the pituitary gland and stimulates the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
-These hormones, in turn, cause the egg follicle to develop in the ovary, as well as ovulation and the release of estrogen and progesterone.
+These hormones, in turn, cause the egg follicle to develop in the ovary and be released (ovulation).
+They also stimulate the production of estrogen and progesterone.

-Ovarest disrupts this pattern of GnRH pulses, which desensitizes the pituitary gland’s GnRH receptors.
-This reduces production of FSH and LH.
-As a result, less estrogen being released.
-This prevents menstruation and shrinks endometrial tissue, which reduces pain and inflammation in women with endometriosis.
+Ovarest disrupts the pattern of GnRH pulses, which desensitizes the pituitary gland’s GnRH receptors.
+This reduces the production of FSH and LH.
+As a result, less estrogen is released.
+This prevents menstruation and shrinks the endometrial tissue, which reduces pain and inflammation in women with endometriosis.

 Ovarest in clinical trials

-Enteris plans a Phase 2b trial later in 2018 with the hope it will llay the foundations of a Phase 3 trial, which would examine the efficacy and safety of Ovarest in many women.
-The company will also determine whether Ovarest may be an effective treatment for other conditions such as uterine fibroid tumors and prostate cancer.
+Enteris now is planning to examine the efficacy and safety of Ovarest in women with endometriosis.
+The company also will determine whether Ovarest may be an effective treatment for other conditions such as uterine fibroids and prostate cancer.

 Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.